JSEcoin/platform/README.md

 - Alternatively if you have an android VM setup you can run `cordova run android` - this will build the app and launch it within your Android VM.

 #### Active work
-We are currently in the process of bringing in cordova and dependencies into this project - so that you will be able to automatically initiate the above scripts using a simple command like `npm run mobile:cordova`.
+We are currently in the process of bringing in cordova and dependencies into this project - so that you will be able to automatically initiate the above scripts using a simple command like `npm run mobile:android` and `npm run mobile:android-vm`... and even IOS liek this - `npm run mobile:ios`.

-For now use the above steps..
+*For now use the above steps..*

 <!--